May 31st 2021

 - All staff are encouraged to wash their hands regularly for periods of not less than 20 seconds using generous amounts of soap and hot water, especially after blowing their nose, coughing, sneezing, using the washroom, and before eating or preparing food.

-- Staff are forbidden from shaking hands and hugging while at work until the health crisis is over.
+- Staff are forbidden from shaking hands and hugging while at work until the province enters stage three of the restart plan.

 - In addition to regular hand washing we have provided hand sanitizer stations in the box office, art gallery, front door, and at the cash counting desk in the facility office.
 Staff are to use hand sanitizer after touching customer cash and/or credit/debit cards.